The Bankrate promise

 If your financial aid award offer is smaller than anticipated, consider filing an appeal letter.
 An appeal letter outlines any changes to your federal aid application or discrepancies that you think may have occurred when calculating your final award amount.
 If you’ve received a better financial aid package from a competing school of similar quality, include that info in your appeal letter.

-While rare, it is possible to get more money for college after filing a well-written and organized appeal.
+While rare, getting more money for college is possible after filing a well-written and organized appeal.
 You should consider submitting an appeal if you need more money due to a death in the family, unexpected medical expenses, a divorce, a job loss or another financial upheaval.

 But simply needing more financial aid likely won’t result in a successful appeal.